April 21, 2022

 Why Has My Car Insurance Been Refused, Cancelled or Voided?
 Header Image

-The good news is, for those comparing the market for a competitive car insurance policy, that a declined quote or cancelled policy doesn’t necessarily mean you can’t get insured again.
+The good news is, if you’re looking for a competitive car insurance policy, a declined quote or cancelled policy doesn’t necessarily mean you can’t get insured again.
 When drivers fully disclose information about their driving history, including any penalties, there will still be insurance policies that could work for you.

 Did You Know…

-It won’t always be the case that a car insurance provider will tell you why your application has been denied.
+It won’t always be the case that your provider will tell you why you’ve been refused car insurance.
 If you’re completing a form online, you may simply receive higher than expected premiums, or an outright denial.
 At this stage, you may want to consider calling the agent or broker to determine the reasons behind your denial of coverage.

 Can a Car Insurance Provider Refuse to Insure You?

-Yes, if it’s lawful, an insurance provider can deny you an insurance policy.
-This means, if a provider views you unfavourably, they can refuse to offer you an insurance policy, making it harder to use or enjoy your car.
+Yes, if it’s lawful, an insurance provider can refuse to insure you.
+This means, if a provider views you unfavourably, they can reject your application, making it harder to use or enjoy your car.

-What Happens If I Voluntarily Cancel My Policy?
+What Happens If I Voluntarily Cancelled My Car Insurance Policy?

 After you’ve cancelled a policy, you won’t be legally allowed to drive your vehicle until you arrange cover for it again under another policy.